 - In a small saucepan over medium-low heat, heat the butter and chocolate chips.
 Stir until completely melted and smooth.
 Set aside to cool.

-- In the bowl of a stand mixer* fitted with a whisk attachment, add eggs and turn mixer to low.
+- In the bowl of a stand mixer fitted with a whisk attachment*, add eggs and turn mixer to low.
 With the mixer running, slowly pour in the granulated sugar and brown sugar.
 Add 2 Tablespoons water.
 Increase speed to medium-high and mix until the sugar has completely dissolved, about 8-10 minutes.
 Rub some of the mixture between your fingers; if you can feel sugar granules, then keep mixing.
-When ready, the mixture will be light in color and fluffy.
-Add vanilla extract and salt.
+When ready, the mixture will be light in color and fluffy and the sugar will be completely dissolved.
+Mix in the vanilla extract and salt.

-- Mix together the sourdough discard and the chocolate butter mixture in a medium bowl.
+- In a medium bowl, mix together the sourdough discard and the chocolate butter mixture.
 Use a whisk to combine, if needed.
+This should be completely smooth and the consistency of a very thick pudding.

 - Add the sourdough discard mixture and the cocoa powder to the egg mixture.
 Use a spatula to gently fold, mixing until just combined and no dry spots remain (don't overmix the batter!).

 - Pour the batter into the prepared pan and sprinkle with flaky sea salt (optional).
 Bake for 30-35 minutes**.
-The top should look set and the edges firmed.
-Remove from the oven and let the brownies sit in the pan for at least 20 minutes (they will continue to firm up during this time).
+The top should look mostly set and the edges firmed and pulling away from the sides of the pan.
+Remove from the oven and let the brownies sit in the pan for at least 30 minutes (they will continue to firm up during this time).
+NOTE: If you insert a toothpick in the brownies at the end of baking, or slice into them right away, they will seem undercooked.
+Trust the process!
+They will continue to firm up as they rest in the pan, so don't skip that step!

-- Remove from the pan and let cool fully.
+- After resting, remove the brownies from the pan and let cool fully.
 Slice into 16 pieces before serving.

 Nadia says